Having a gig or concert in our calendar can make all the difference to our wellbeing.

 The Steel Yard

 A prohibition era-inspired drinking den, The Bootlegger is found in the capital’s financial hub.
-As secretive as any other speakeasy, The Bootlegger has no signs and is hidden between a Nando’s and dry cleaners.
+As secretive as any other speakeasy, The Bootlegger has no signs and is tucked away in plain sight.
 Set under dim lighting and offering a wide selection of cocktails, The Bootlegger is certainly a night out in itself.
 Dress up and take a pew while you listen to live music and DJ sets throughout the week and weekend.
-Ruby and Duke are set to take to the stage soon at the establishment and ask you to dress in your finest flapper girl garments.

 Jazz Funk Supper Club at Balfour at St Barts